samuel-minonne/NSI_Project/README.md

 </br>

 Level loading system:</br>
-    -Takes a list (texture of the room) of lists (rows) of tuples (textures of the objects)</br>
+    - Takes a list (texture of the room) of lists (rows) of tuples (textures of the objects)</br>
-    -each tuple has 2 ints, one is the number of the texture loaded and the other the rotation</br>
+    - each tuple has 2 ints, one is the number of the texture loaded and the other the rotation</br>
-    -another list for the hitboxes of the walls (a list of list of 4 values, xpos, ypos, length and height of the hitbox</br>
+    - another list for the hitboxes of the walls (a list of list of 4 values, xpos, ypos, length and height of the hitbox</br>
+    - a way to load enemies</br>
 </br>

 Some enemies:</br>
-    -basic one that just walks until an edege or a wall and turns around</br>
+    - basic one that just walks until an edege or a wall and turns around</br>
-    -more complex ones (runs towards/attacks the player on sight)</br>
+    - more complex ones (runs towards/attacks the player on sight)</br>
-    -a flying one?</br>
+    - a flying one?</br>
     </br>

 Some bosses:</br>
-    -Have to be big and cool and epic and stuff</br>
+    - Have to be big and cool and epic and stuff</br>
     </br>

 Boss:</br>